Quantum transient heat transport in the hyper-parametric oscillator: Quantum nonlinear photonic interactions

 \section{Quantum nonlinear photonic interactions}

-We consider a model of optical nonlinearity wherein the system is a dimer of either cavities or ring resonators~\cite{Helt10,Sripakdee11,Vernon15,Kowalewska19} whose Hamiltonian is given by,
+We consider a model of optical nonlinearity wherein the system is a dimer of either cavities or ring resonators~\cite{Helt10,Sripakdee11,Vernon15,Kowalewska19} whose Hamiltonian is given by

 Above $a$ and $b$ are the bosonic field operators of the two cavities, each having the same frequency $\omega$.
-The mediating link between them could either be linear $H_{\text{hop}}$ with strength $J$, or nonlinear $H_{\text{SFWM}}$ ($H_{\text{XPM}}$) with strength $Y$ ($Z$).
+The mediating link between them could either be linear $H_{\text{hop}}$ with strength $J$ or nonlinear $H_{\text{TPH}}$ ($H_{\text{XPM}}$) with strength $Y$ ($Z$).

 The nonlinear interaction strengths $Y,Z \propto \omega^{2}$, where $\omega$ is the real photon frequency~\cite{Vernon15}.
-The spontaneous four-wave mixing (SFWM) is a non-Kerr type interaction that only bosons can exhibit, and it induces two-photon oscillations~\cite{Helt10, Sripakdee11, Vernon15, Menotti19}.
+The two-photon hopping (TPH) is a non-Kerr-type interaction that only bosons can exhibit, and it induces two-photon oscillations~\cite{Helt10, Sripakdee11, Vernon15, Kowalewska19, Menotti19}.
 The second nonlinear interaction is the Kerr-type interaction called cross-phase modulation (XPM), in which the refractive index depends on the intensity of the photon in the other cavity~\cite{boyd03,Vernon15}.
 Cross-phase modulation is observed in both bosonic and fermionic systems, and it is often referred to as a Hubbard-type interaction~\cite{altland10}.
-In other words, SFWM annihilates two photons at the same cavity simultaneously and creates two photons at a different cavity.
-In comparison, XPM destroys two photons from different cavities and creates photons back at the same cavities.
+In other words, TPH annihilates two photons at the same cavity simultaneously and creates two photons at a different cavity.
+In comparison, XPM destroys two photons from different cavities and creates `new' photons back at the same cavities.

-Spectrum-wise, as $H_{\text{site}}$ and $H_{\text{XPM}}$ are positive operators adding more particles always increases the system energy.
-On the other hand, hopping interactions $H_{\text{hop}}$ and $H_{\text{SFWM}}$ are not positive operators, which could reduce the system energy by the addition of particles.
-In order to explicitly show this we construct the $su(2)$ algebra of both the linear and nonlinear Hamiltonians using the well-known Higgs method~\cite{Higgs79,Sklyanin82,Karassiov94,Klimov02}.
-To begin with, we define basis operators
+Spectrum-wise, as $H_{\text{site}}$ and $H_{\text{XPM}}$ are positive operators, adding more photons always increases the system energy.
+On the other hand, hopping interactions $H_{\text{hop}}$ and $H_{\text{TPH}}$ are not positive operators, which could reduce the system energy by adding photons.
+To explicitly show this, we construct the $su(2)$ algebra of both the linear and nonlinear Hamiltonians.
+To be self-contained, we first define basis operators of the standard $su(2)$ algebra as,

 which satisfy